I’m a movie and TV dork.

 The National Treasure movies: These were cool, because not only did we get to talk about a lot of historical concepts, like rituals of Native Americans, the assassination of Lincoln and the signing of the Declaration of Independence, we got to talk a lot about places we’re actually familiar with (Philadelphia, Washington D.C., Mount Rushmore) as well as places we’re interested in but haven’t visited yet (Buckingham Palace).
 It was also cool to talk about codes, secret societies, what would happen if you DID try to kidnap the president and more.

 The Night at the Museum trilogy: This was another great series for sparking our interest in figures from history.
-Sarah learned about Atilla the Hun and Sacajawea and Theodore Roosevelt, and she also was the first to correctly identify a major natural disaster depicted in the third Night at the Museum movie (because she’d gone with her dad and grandmother to a museum exhibit about Pompeii a couple of years ago).
+Ashar learned about Atilla the Hun and Sacajawea and Theodore Roosevelt, and she also was the first to correctly identify a major natural disaster depicted in the third Night at the Museum movie (because she’d gone with her dad and grandmother to a museum exhibit about Pompeii a couple of years ago).
 She end up telling us a ton about what happened there.

 Fight Club: Ohhh trippy!
-Much like when we watched The Sixth Sense, the biggest thing I wondered was whether Sarah would “get” the twist about this movie before the ending.
+Much like when we watched The Sixth Sense, the biggest thing I wondered was whether Ashar would “get” the twist about this movie before the ending.
 We talked about concepts like escapism, consumerism, addiction, self-harm and a bunch of other serious stuff as well as the existential “Who are you, really?” questions.

 12 Monkeys: More of Brad Bitt acting insane.
-(Sarah really seems to like this about him.)
+(Ashar really seems to like this about him.)
 Here we talked about different schools of thought in time travel – if it’s possible to change the past, Back To The Future-style, or if the past is more like a library you walk through, where you can gain information but not make changes.
 We also talked about protest movements, mental health care and the dispersal of viruses, which related nicely to our interest in the Plague Inc. app.

 Come on, it’s a movie-themed post!
 You knew there would be an intermission.
 Get up, stretch your legs, and make sure you leave your family’s favorite movie and one surprising topic you discussed or learned about from it in the comments of this post.